Leander Games will now be available to Microgame’s 30-plus operators

 Marco Castaldo, CEO Microgame, said they were enthused about the games suite it would be offering to its consumers via the Leander partnership.

 “We believe our customers’ players will love the Leander games that will now be available to them.
 This agreement strengthens Microgame’s leadership in the Italian market.”

 Leander Games is an independent gaming company whose mission is to deliver innovative game content to market more quickly than other solutions.
+The company’s LeGa Remote Gaming Server (RGS) has been developed using the latest technology and making it fast, flexible and scalable.
 It is accredited and licensed by both the UK Gambling Commission and the Alderney Gaming Control Commission and has the Security Audit ISO 27001.
-The platform runs with 30+ languages and ISO 4217 currencies.
+The platform runs with 30 languages and ISO 4217 currencies.
+Leander’s Game Studio creates high-quality video slots with innovative concepts and feature matched with top quality art and balanced mathematics.
 Partner games are aggregated to provide operators with the best and most innovative games.

 Managing personal data

 Leander Games safeguards personal information in compliance with applicable Data Protection Legislation.
 We understand the value of the correct and lawful processing of personal data in maintaining confidence in our operations.
 We fully adhere to the principles set out in current legislation.